 5. Exabeam Fusion

-Exabeam calls its cloud-delivered Fusion that combines SIEM and XDR a "New-Scale SIEM."
-It features threat detection, investigation and response; log management; and analytics.
-Also included are logging, UBA, the company's Common Information Model, alert prioritization, and reporting and dashboards.
+Exabeam calls its cloud-delivered Fusion that combines SIEM and XDR "New-Scale SIEM."
+The cloud-delivered product features threat detection, investigation and response; log management; and analytics.
+It includes UBA, the company's Common Information Model, alert prioritization, and reporting and dashboards.
 The optional Incident Responder add-on helps orchestrate and automate responses.

 Exabeam Threat Intelligence Service, the company's threat intelligence feed, is included at no additional cost.
 Contact the company for pricing.

 6. IBM Security QRadar